• Skip to primary navigation

 What You Should Freeze Your Juice In

-So what should you be freezing ju7ice in?
+So what should you be freezing juice in?
 Can you freeze juice in glass jars?
 Or are you better with a plastic container?

 The truth is, either work fine.
 You should just make sure you’re using BPA-free materials, since these are better for you.
 A glass jar or mason jar would work great.

-Make sure that when you fill up your container, you leave a little bit of space in the top of it (about half an inch) because the juice expands slightly when it’s frozen.
+Make sure that when you fill up your container, you leave a little bit of space in the top of it (about half an inch) because the frozen juice expands.
 If you don’t leave space, your container could burst!
 Trust me, nothing is harder to clean than frozen juice all over your freezer.

 Another fun way to store juice in the freezer, is to pour it into an ice cube tray and freeze it, giving you little ice pops of fresh juice.
 These are really refreshing on a hot day!
 This method isn’t the most space-efficient method, but it’s really fun!

-You can even add these juice cubes to other fresh juices you’ve made to cool them down and add an extra layer of flavor as the juice cubes melt.
+You can even add these ice cube tray juice cubes to other fresh juices you’ve made to cool them down and add an extra layer of flavor as the juice cubes melt.

 How Long Does Juice Last In The Freezer?